Tim-the-Enchanter/tim-the-enchanter/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a BAS is Computer Programming & Cloud Computing
+- 🔭 I’m currently working on certificates in multiple languages, I have finished Python & C#
-- 👯 I’m looking to collaborate on other students and mentors of Python, C#, and all things AWS
+- 👯 I’m looking to collaborate on other students and mentors of Cloud Computing & AI
-- 💬 My goal is to start a career in Cloud Computing and work my way up to a Project Coordinator
+- 💬 My goal is to start a career in Cloud Computing/ AI and work my way up to a Project Coordinator
 - 📫 How to reach me: sgtpixel@gmail.com
 - ⚡ Fun fact: I am starting over at 43yrs old and I have a background in Training, Leadership, Art & Technology